cmajor-lang/docs/index.md

 permalink: /
 ---

-# Welcome to Cmajor
+# Welcome to Cmajor!

 The programming language for writing fast, portable audio software.

-You've heard of C, C++, C#, objective-C... well, C*major* is a C-family language with the specific purpose of writing DSP signal processing code.
+You've heard of C, C++, C#, objective-C... well, C*major* is a C-family language designed specifically for writing DSP signal processing code.

 ## About

-As a language and development platform, the goal is to improve on the current standard-practice for audio development in quite a few ways:
+Our goal is to improve on the current status-quo for audio development in quite a few ways:

-- To match (and often beat) the performance traditional C/C++
+- To match (and often beat) the performance of traditional C/C++
-- To make the same code portable across diverse processor architectures
+- To make the same code portable across diverse processor architectures (CPU, DSP, GPU, TPU etc)
-- To be powerful and flexible enough for commercial use
+- To offer enough power and flexibility to satify professional audio tech industry users
-- To speed-up commercial product cycles by enabling sound-designers less dependent on instrument builders
+- To speed-up commercial product cycles by enabling sound-designers to be more independent from the instrument platforms
-- To be far easier to learn than C++, and impossible to crash
+- To attract students and beginners by being vastly easier to learn than C/C++

 If you're keen to learn the nitty-gritty of the language itself, the [language guide](docs/LanguageReference) offers a deep dive.
 To see some examples of the code, try the [examples](https://github.com/SoundStacks/cmajor/tree/main/examples/patches) folder.